austinjones/tab-rs/README.md

 # Configuration
 Tab supports configurable sessions, which can be written in YAML.
 There are a few types of configurations:
-- User configuration (`~/.config/tab.yml`), where you can define tabs that are always available.
+- User configuration, which can be placed at `~/.config/tab.yml` or `$TAB_CONFIG`.
+This configuration is always active, and can be used to define global tabs, or pin links to workspaces for easy access.
 It can also be used to [override keybindings](https://github.com/austinjones/tab-rs/blob/main/examples/advanced-workspace/tab.yml#L65).
 - Workspace configurations, which are active within any subdirectory, and link to repositories.
 - Repository configurations, which define tab endpoints.
 Your typical `tab` interaction would be switching to one of these repositories via `tab myproj/`.